 These revealing statistics also highlight that the more severe the hearing loss is, the likelier cognitive decline is.
 Researchers suggest a few possible ways that hearing loss triggers cognitive decline:

 - Brain atrophy: specific parts of the brain are responsible for the auditory system.
-Hearing loss renders these parts ineffective, which means they are not functioning normally.
-This leads to these parts of the brain not being used as much and to potentially deteriorate.
+Hearing loss renders these parts ineffective, so they do not function normally.
+This leads to these brain parts not being used as much and potentially deteriorating.

 - Cognitive fatigue: the auditory system and brain often overwork in attempting to process the sound from the environment you are in.
 This takes disproportioned energy from your brain power and can overwhelm your cognitive abilities.

-- Social withdrawal: hearing loss strains communication and often causes exhaustion, which can lead people to avoid social engagement altogether.
+- Social withdrawal: hearing loss strains communication and often causes exhaustion, leading people to avoid social engagement altogether.
 People may skip out on gatherings and spend less time with family and friends.
 This can contribute to anxiety, depression, and loneliness, which impacts the brain.

 Treatment Options

-For conductive hearing loss, which occurs when sound waves cannot efficiently travel through the outer ear, ear canal, or middle ear, treatment may involve medication or surgery.
+Treatment may involve medication or surgery for conductive hearing loss when sound waves cannot efficiently travel through the outer ear, ear canal, or middle ear.
 In some cases, hearing aids can also be beneficial.
 Conductive hearing loss can often be temporary and may respond well to these interventions.

-In some instances, a combination of treatments may be necessary to achieve the best results.
-For example, someone with mixed hearing loss, which involves both conductive and sensorineural components, might benefit from both surgical intervention and hearing aids.
+Sometimes, combining treatments may be necessary to achieve the best results.
+For example, someone with mixed hearing loss, which involves both conductive and sensorineural components, might benefit from surgical intervention and hearing aids.

 When to Seek Medical Attention